cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 > Not sure if client access tokens are the right authentication method for you, or which APIs support it?
 See our [overview of authentication methods](./methods.md) to get a brief summary of every method and a list of support APIs.

+## Backward compatibility with Auth0

+In November 2024, publiq switched identity provider implementation from Auth0 to Keycloak.
+Both implementations are OAuth 2.0 and OpenID Connect compliant, so all authorization requests are backward compatible.
+Even if you are using Auth0 SDKs, everything should still work.

+However, the token path has changed in the new implementation and this page documents the _new_ behavior.
+The old path forwards requests to the new path:

+- `/oauth/token` to `/realms/uitid/protocol/openid-connect/token`

 ## Requirements

 * A client id